tracer-protocol/proposals/readme.md

 - Open a proposal on Discourse
 - Push the proposal to Snapshot for offchain voting

 If you have not already gone through these steps, then please do not open an issue on this repo.
-Any issues that have not met the above two criteria will be deleted.
+Any issues that have not met the above two criteria will be closed.

 ## Creating an Issue
 When creating an issue in this repo, use the [issue template](./issue_template.md)